Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 These small creatures are almost entirely transparent, with a brown interior, which you can see through their skin.
 They are one of the largest dwarf shrimp species, and are spineless, with little legs and antennae.
 They only grow up to two inches long, so are one of the smallest creatures you’ll find in a domestic tank.

-The Amano shrimp’s front legs are called pereiopods and are situated just underneath its head.
+Their front legs are called pereiopods and are situated just underneath its head.
 It’s other legs, called swimmerets, are underneath the abdomen, which is made up of numerous skeletal sections.

 On their head are their short and long antennae, used for sussing out their surroundings.
 They also have a uropod, which is their tail.
 This can be used to swim around, as they push the uropod backward and forward, to tread the water.